-The league table is based on the proportion of people with finance-focused Masters degrees in our system who have gone on to secure a ‘front office’ investment banking job upon graduation.
-This means those who have moved into corporate finance, capital markets, sales and trading or equity research.
+The league table is based on the proportion of people with finance-focused Masters degrees in our CV database who have gone on to secure a ‘front office’ investment banking job upon graduation.
+This means those who have moved into M&A, capital markets, sales and trading or equity research.
 Since the rankings are simply based upon individuals’ moves upon graduation, we’ve included both pre-experience courses (which make up the majority) as well as the small number that recommend students have industry experience before undertaking them.

 We’ve allocated a greater weighting to those gaining a position in a tier one investment bank (Bank of America Merrill Lynch, Citi, Deutsche Bank, Goldman Sachs, J.P.
-Morgan and Morgan Stanley), followed by tier two banks (Barclays, Credit Suisse, UBS) and finally tier three institutions (BNP Paribas, HSBC, Nomura, Royal Bank of Scotland and SocGen) and, together with the proportion of people securing a job, have assigned a score to each college.
-We’ve also broken out the data in the PDF below to show the proportion of graduates gaining roles within the different tiers of investment bank.
+Morgan and Morgan Stanley), followed by tier two banks (Barclays, Credit Suisse and UBS) and finally tier three institutions (BNP Paribas, HSBC, Nomura, Royal Bank of Scotland and SocGen) and, together with the proportion of people securing a job, have assigned a score to each college.

 This year, because of an increasing number of profiles on our CV database, we’ve extended the ranking to include 30, rather than 25, universities.